nanoporetech/dorado-docs/docs/basecaller/alignment.md

 GPU for basecalling and the otherwise under-utilised CPU for alignment, performing both concurrently.

-To basecall with alignment with `dorado basecaller` or `dorado duplex`, add the `--reference` argument:
+To basecall with alignment with Dorado `basecaller` or Dorado `duplex`, add the `--reference` argument:

 ```dorado
 dorado basecaller <model> <reads> --reference <index> > aligned.bam